f5devcentral/f5-agility-labs-nginx/docs/class10/module4/lab2/lab2.rst

    .. image:: ../pictures/lab2/send-apikey.png
       :align: center

-.. note :: The request is accepted by the API Gateway.
+.. note :: The API Gateway accepts the request.
 The API Gateway has been automatically updated with the new API Key created by the Developer.
 Each time a developer creates a new API Key, all API Gateways are updated.

 Test with the Developer Portal
 ******************************

 The developer portal has one more capability.
-They can ``test / try out`` the API.
+They can ``test/try out`` the API.

 #.
-In the developer portal, click on ``APIs`` menu.
+In the developer portal, click on the ``APIs`` menu.
 If you are logged out, re-login.

    .. image:: ../pictures/lab2/api-doc.png
       :align: center

 #.
-Click on ``sentence-api`` doc, the select a GET call from the left side pane (GET /adjectives for example)
+Click on ``sentence-api`` doc, then select a GET call from the left side pane (GET /adjectives, for example)
 #.
 Click on ``Try it out`` and select the API Key created previously
 #.
 Click ``Send``

    .. image:: ../pictures/lab2/try-it-out-fail.png
       :align: center

    .. warning :: It should not work.
 Nothing should happen.
 The reason is the Developer Portal inserts a CORS header.
-So we have to enable CORS policy on the API Gateway.
+So we have to enable the CORS policy on the API Gateway.

 #.
-Connect to NMS ACM and edit our API Proxy (in Services menu)
+Connect to NMS ACM and edit our API Proxy (in the Services menu)

    .. image:: ../pictures/lab2/edit-proxy.png
       :align: center